 11 Maximise views.
 We also thrive when our living spaces incorporate and celebrate views and vistas.
 It’s because we evolved in a natural environment; one in which our survival depended on us being able to spot both opportunities and threats.
 Try to incorporate long sightlines.
 For example: a view from the front door to the back garden, or floor to ceiling glass doors and windows.
 Angle seating towards the garden and any outside green spaces.
 And where possible keep a clear walk way through ground floor rooms to any external doors.

-I hope these 12 tips help you to get comfort from the great outdoors in your home and improve your wellbeing.
-If you’d like a bit more help in creating a home that feels as good as it looks, please get in touch.
+I hope these 12 tips help you to get comfort from the great outdoors and improve your wellbeing.
+If you’d like more help in creating a home that feels as good as it looks, please get in touch.
 You can also visit my interior design services page to read about how I can support you.